junhe/chopper/src/attack-problems/README.md

 Workload
 -------------------------
-The workload uses setaffinity() to simulate that multiple threads write the same file.
+The creating workload uses setaffinity() to simulate that multiple threads write the same file.
 The thread migrates after writing some data of the file, which will make ext4 to use different locality group preallocations.
 To achieve this effect, you have to have multiple cores.